brianjcarroll/squarespace_gulp/README.md

 ```<squarespace:script src="main.js" combo="false"></script>```

 Don't touch anything in your styles or scripts folder from here on out - they are automatically built by gulp!

+Squarespace uses a custom LESS compiler, which does not have all the same versions of the current versions of LESS.
+This build tool allows you to use custom LESS instead.

 Good luck :-)